Terms and Conditions

 11. Health & Safety

-You are responsible for ensuring you are medically and physically fit to travel.
-Any health concerns, dietary needs, or mobility limitations must be communicated in writing at booking.
-We reserve the right to deny participation to individuals who may pose a health or safety risk without liability for refund.
-This right extends to any point during the trip.
-If, in the reasonable judgment of Momiji & Maple or the local coordinator, a guest's health condition poses a risk to themselves, other guests, or the group's ability to continue the planned itinerary, we may require the guest to seek medical evaluation, remain at accommodations until fit to travel, or discontinue participation.
-The guest is responsible for all associated costs, including medical evaluation, additional accommodations, and return transportation.
-No refund will be provided for missed portions or early departure required for health or safety reasons.
-Medical clearance may be required before rejoining group activities in cases of communicable illness.
+Momiji & Maple and its partners reserve the right to deny participation or exclude a participant from the trip or specific activities, without refund, if they pose a health or safety risk or cannot meet physical requirements.
+This right applies before or during the trip.
+If a guest's health condition poses a risk to themselves, other guests, or the group's ability to continue the itinerary, we may require the guest to seek medical evaluation, remain at accommodations, or discontinue participation.
+All associated costs, including medical evaluation, additional accommodations, and return transportation, are the guest's responsibility.
+No refund will be provided for missed portions or early departure.
+Medical clearance may be required before rejoining activities in cases of communicable illness.

 Accessibility Notice: Our experiences may include rural destinations, traditional accommodations, and travel modes not always accessible to those with limited mobility.
 Guests with accessibility needs should contact us prior to booking to discuss suitability.
 Full accessibility cannot be guaranteed on all itineraries.